 Telesat is committed to attracting, engaging and retaining the most capable, effective and productive workforce in our industry.
-We also recognize that increasing the diversity of our workforce can lead to increased creativity and innovation, employee satisfaction and revenue generation.
-Telesat is focused on fostering an inclusive, equitable, enjoyable and accessible workplace where team members feel valued and respected, and have the opportunity to reach their full potential.
+Telesat fosters an inclusive, equitable, enjoyable and accessible workplace where team members feel valued and respected, and have the opportunity to reach their full potential.
 We are committed to ensuring a culture of respect, belonging and equal opportunity for all of our employees.